gonzus/jnano/README.md

 * `ant perf` -- run performance tests.

-### To run a basic tester class:
+### To run a basic tester class, run this on a command window:

 `ant -Dcn=org.nanomsg.Tester run`

-### To run the two performance tests for `inproc`-based sockets:
+### To run the latency performance test for `inproc` sockets,
+    run this on a command window:

 `ant -Dcn=org.nanomsg.inproc_lat -Dargs="1 100000" perf`

+### To run the throughput performance test for `inproc` sockets,
+    run this on a command window:

-`ant -Dcn=org.nanomsg.inproc_thr -Dargs="1 100000" perf`
+`ant -Dcn=org.nanomsg.inproc_thr -Dargs="100 100000" perf`

+### To run the latency performance test for `TCP` sockets,
+    run this on two command windows:

+`ant -Dcn=org.nanomsg.local_lat -Dargs="tcp://127.0.0.1:6789 1 100000" perf`
+`ant -Dcn=org.nanomsg.remote_lat -Dargs="tcp://127.0.0.1:6789 1 100000" perf`

+### To run the throughput performance test for `TCP` sockets,
+    run this on two command windows:

+`ant -Dcn=org.nanomsg.local_thr -Dargs="tcp://127.0.0.1:6789 100 100000" perf`
+`ant -Dcn=org.nanomsg.remote_thr -Dargs="tcp://127.0.0.1:6789 100 100000" perf`

 Status
 ------

+This is a work in progress.

-Work in progress.
-Right now both performance tests for `inproc`-based sockets work, with a performance comparable to what you get on C.
+Everything works pretty well and performance is comparable to what you get on C.

+I am still looking for the right way to integrate the polling support provided by `nanomsg` into the native Java way to do demultiplexing.

 License